How do I send my items in

 Include a completed copy of our "Service Form" with your shipment.

-This has all the information we need to complete your repair.
+invoicing and has all the information we need to complete your repair.
 Turn around time varies at

 different times of the year.
 Winter is peak season and it may take three weeks